News & Blog

 Mariam Moktar | September 13, 2018

-Andrew Skodyn will speak at the Intellectual Property Institute of Canada's program on the "State of the Union on Pharmaceutical Law in Canada".
-He will discuss a variety of topics in Canadian pharmaceutical law including biologics litigation and recent cases under the new PMNOC regulations.
+Andrew Skodyn spoke at the Intellectual Property Institute of Canada's program on the "State of the Union on Pharmaceutical Law in Canada".
+He discussed a variety of topics in Canadian pharmaceutical law including biologics litigation and recent cases under the new PMNOC regulations.

 Andrew Skodyn | September 6, 2018

 Mitch Brown co-authored the article Law Reform: Literature should not be overlooked by lawyers which appeared in The Lawyer's Daily.
 The article discusses the role literature can play in improving the legal practice.

 Mitch Brown | September 6, 2018

 Shara Roy was a co-chair and Brian Kolenda presented at the 8th Annual Securities Symposium.
 Discussions included emerging issues in the securities industry such as Class Actions, Cryptocurrencies, Corruption, and Cannabis.